 Your rights in relation to your information

 The accuracy of your information is important to us.
 Where we provide just an initial advice service the information will reflect your situation at that time and we will not normally update this (apart from a change of contact information).
-Where we are providing an ongoing service we will update the information as appropriate when we undertake a review with you.
+Where we are providing an ongoing service, we will update the information as appropriate when we undertake a review with you.
 If between reviews you change your contact information please notify us and we will update our records.
+According to our policies and relevant legislation, you have a number of specific rights, as summarised below:

 Access – You may ask for a copy of the information NFP hold about you and we will provide this within one month of receipt free of charge (we may charge a fee for subsequent or duplicate requests).